-Kevin Yau, a year 4 student majoring in nursing, is ready to vouch for the benefits of such tutorial classes to his academic and professional education.
+Kevin Yau, a 2019 graduate majoring in nursing, is ready to vouch for the benefits of such tutorial classes to his academic and professional education.

 Another unique feature of the CUHK nursing programme is its emphasis on whole-person development.
 The School sees to it that students are equipped not only with professional skills, but also the cultural competency to see how nursing adapts to different societal conditions.

 ‘Student Exchange’ is one of the major elective courses of the nursing programme, and nearly half of all final-year students visit an overseas university for two to three weeks.
 Participants can learn more about other cultures, as well as how nursing education and practices are conducted outside of Hong Kong.
 With the support of the Nethersole Endowment Fund, the School sponsors 75% of the airfare, accommodation expenses and fees for lectures and clinical visits.